ivillamadrid/FloodMapping/docs/source/claws.rst

   \frac{\delta A} {\delta t} + \frac{\delta Q} {\delta x}=0

-Which can be discretized (super-index 'n' means partition in time and sub-index 'i' partition in space) in an explicit way, like the Euler scheme :
+Which can be discretized (super-index 'n' stands for evolution in time and sub-index 'i' for location in 1D-grid) in an explicit way, like the Euler scheme :

 .. math::